 For collections to rank, they need:

-- clear Title and Description aligned with search intent
+- clear Title/Description aligned with search intent

 - proper structure and subcategory logic